-Fundrise currently has roughly 93,000 members and they have invested in nearly $3 billion worth of real estate.
-They let you invest as little as $1,000 at a time and you get to pick the projects or funds you want to invest in.
+Fundrise currently has roughly 100,000 members and they have invested in nearly $3 billion worth of real estate.
+They let you invest as little as $1,000 at a time and you get to pick the allocation of the funds into different REITs.

 Are you ready to see how they do it?